Lesson Contents

 Cisco CML

 Cisco’s first emulator was known as VIRL.
 Later, they rebranded VIRL to Cisco Modeling Labs (CML).
 Running Cisco IOS software on non-Cisco devices is a legal gray area.
 With Cisco CML, you have a legal option to run Cisco software for your lab.
-Cisco CML is not free.
-As of writing, it costs $199 for an annual license.
+Cisco CML is free for 5 nodes.
+If you want more, it costs $199 for an annual license.
 If you want to try it, you can use the sandbox for free for 4 hours.
 It has a web-based GUI where you can click and drag nodes to a canvas to create a topology:

 CML works great but only includes a selection of Cisco images: